virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

 cyclotomic exponents; the 362 exponents are not maintained as an unrelated literal table.

-The RNS basis contains fifteen 61-bit primes supporting degree-65536 negacyclic NTTs.
+The RNS basis contains twenty-three approximately 61-bit primes supporting degree-65536 negacyclic NTTs.
 Every prime is also one modulo `65537^2`, permitting exact plaintext-preserving BGV operations.
-A full width-368 ciphertext occupies about 5.39 GiB, while the scalar specialization uses width one and a 75 MiB five-row bootstrap key.
+The scalar specialization uses width one;
+its complete stored-uniform evaluation directory is approximately 8.18 GiB.

 ## Implemented operations